A systematic review of assistive technologies for children with dyslexia: Background

 \item \textbf{Poor reading comprehension}: Since reading takes so much effort, they might not understand what they’ve read, even if they can say the words.

 \item \textbf{Poor working memory}: They have difficulty holding and manipulating information in their minds, such as remembering a phone number long enough to write it down. \item \textbf{Easily distracted}: Because reading and writing are so challenging, they may lose focus or avoid tasks they find difficult. \item \textbf{Disorganized writing}: Their writing may seem jumbled, with missing words, incorrect grammar, or random capitalization because they focus so much on spelling. \end{itemize} Multi-sensory activities are based on whole-brain learning, which is the belief that the best way to teach concepts is by involving multiple areas in the brain\cite{park2021haptic}.
 Adding auditory or visual components to reading assignments, like illustrations or online activities, helps students develop stronger literacy skills\cite{NEWMAN201912}.
 The benefits of multi-sensory learning have been verified by contemporary research in cognitive science \cite{waterford_multisensory_learning}.
-Since, this model has been supported by multiple researchers one of my research goals in this literature survey was to evaluate existing technology with respect to multi-sensory approaches (Visual, Auditory, Kinesthetic, Tactile) in system design which fosters learning more engaging and interactive.
-The following sections contains key definitions that further elaborates the concept.
+Since this model has been supported by multiple researchers, one of the research goals of this study is to evaluate existing technology with respect to multi-sensory approaches (Visual, Auditory, Kinesthetic, Tactile) in system design, which fosters learning more engaging and interactive.
+The following contains key definitions that further elaborate the concept. \begin{itemize} \item \textbf{Visual.} A visual can be anything to look at, such as a picture, diagram, or piece of film that is used to make something more appealing or easier to understand.
+In the human brain, dyslexia primarily affects the visual processing areas, particularly impacting the ability to rapidly identify and sequence letters on a page, often due to disruptions in the ``magnocellular pathway" which controls visual attention and eye fixation, causing difficulties with accurately perceiving the visual details of words, leading to struggles with reading fluency\cite{PROULX201416}. \item \textbf{Auditory.} Audio is sound that is within the acoustic range of human hearing \cite{techtarget_audio_definition}.
+It is a powerful mechanism that can provide much detailed information and insights for children with dyslexia.
+Children with dyslexia can learn and practice a wide range of phonological sounds, distinguish similar sounds, sequencing sounds, enhancing their learning abilities. \item \textbf{Kinesthetic.} The term kinesthetic refers to the body movement that a learner uses to interact with their environment.
+The human kinesthetic system has the ability to process, integrate, and remember information, and the system is based on the immediate perception of motion impulses \cite{SHAN2021106283}. \item \textbf{Tactile.} The most complex and oldest-formed sensory system is the tactile sensation, which has the ability to translate information from the outside physical world into interior feelings \cite{yu2020artificial}. \end{itemize}